cs2113-s25/cs2113-s25.github.io/wrkshts/J1-wrksht.md

 ### q

 Using input domain partitioning, write a test set that checks that a method that gives discounts to children and seniors of 50% and 25% respectively works as intended.
-The input to this methos is a single variable, `age`, and the output is the discount.
+The input to this method is a single variable, `age`, and the output is the discount.

 #### s
 (-2, invalid)